 Uses of Cash and Cash Flows.
-Net cash used in operating activities during fiscal 2011 was \$1,136,223 which resulted principally from NTIC's equity in income from joint ventures and increases in receivables, inventories and prepaid expenses, partially offset by NTIC's net income, depreciation, amortization, and increases in accounts payable, accrued liabilities, income taxes payable and accrued liabilities.
-Net cash used in operating activities during fiscal 2010 was \$1,175,892 which resulted principally from NTIC's equity in income from joint ventures and increases in inventories, trade receivables and deferred income taxes, partially offset by NTIC's net income, depreciation and amortization expense, and decreases in services receivables from joint ventures, accrued liabilities and accounts payable.
+Net cash used in operating activities during fiscal 2012 was \$388,693 which resulted principally from NTIC's equity in income from joint ventures and increases in receivables, inventories and prepaid expenses and a decrease in accounts payables, accrued liabilities and income taxes payable, partially offset by NTIC's net income, depreciation and amortization.
+Net cash used in operating activities during fiscal 2011 was \$1,136,223 which resulted principally from NTIC's equity in income from joint ventures and increases in receivables, inventories and prepaid expenses and a decrease in accounts payables, partially offset by NTIC's net income and increases in income taxes payable and accrued liabilities.

 NTIC's cash flows from operations are impacted by significant changes in certain components of NTIC's working capital, including inventory turnover and changes in receivables.
 NTIC considers internal and external factors when assessing the use of its available working capital, specifically when determining inventory levels and credit terms of customers.
 Key internal factors include existing inventory levels, stock reorder points, customer forecasts and customer requested payment terms, and key external factors include the availability of primary raw materials and sub-contractor production lead times.
 NTIC's typical contractual terms for trade receivables excluding joint ventures are traditionally 30 days and for trade receivables from its joint ventures are 90 days.
-Before extending unsecured credit to customers. excluding NTIC's joint ventures, NTIC reviews customers' credit histories and will establish an allowance for uncollectible accounts based upon factors surrounding the credit risk of specific customers and other information.
+Before extending unsecured credit to customers, excluding NTIC's joint ventures, NTIC reviews customers' credit histories and will establish an allowance for uncollectible accounts based upon factors surrounding the credit risk of specific customers and other information.
 Accounts receivable over 30 days are considered past due for most customers.
 NTIC does not accrue interest on past due accounts receivable.
 If accounts receivables in excess of the provided allowance are determined uncollectible, they are charged to selling expense in the period that determination is made.
 Accounts receivable are deemed uncollectible based on NTIC exhausting reasonable efforts to collect.
 NTIC's typical contractual terms for receivables for services provided to its joint ventures are 90 days.
 NTIC records receivables for services provided to its joint ventures on an accrual basis, unless circumstances exist that make the collection of the balance uncertain in which case the fee income will be recorded on a cash basis until there is consistency in payments.
 This determination is handled on a case by case basis.

-NTIC experienced an increase in receivables and inventory as of August 31, 2011 compared to August 31, 2010 due to the increase in net sales and requests from customers to stock more products to shorten lead times and meet customer demand.
-Trade receivables excluding joint ventures as of August 31, 2011 increased \$287,547 compared to August 31, 2010, primarily related to the increase in NTIC's net sales.
+NTIC experienced a slight increase in receivables and inventory as of August 31, 2012 compared to August 31, 2011 due to the increase in net sales and a desire to stock more products to shorten lead times and anticipate customer demand.
+Trade receivables excluding joint ventures as of August 31, 2012 increased \$1,645 compared to August 31, 2011, primarily related to the increase in NTIC's net sales.

-Outstanding trade receivables excluding joint ventures balances as of August 31, 2011 increased nine days to an average of 49 days from balances outstanding from these customers as of August 31, 2010.
+Outstanding trade receivables excluding joint ventures balances as of August 31, 2012 decreased 10 days to an average of 46 days from balances outstanding from these customers as of August 31, 2011.

-Outstanding trade receivables from joint ventures as of August 31, 2011 decreased \$66,415 compared to August 31, 2010, primarily due to the timing of payments, which resulted in a decrease of outstanding balances from trade receivables from joint ventures as of August 31, 2011 of 116 days from an average of 123 days from balances outstanding from these customers compared to August 31, 2010.
-The significant average days outstanding of trade receivables from joint ventures as of August 31, 2011 were primarily due to the current receivable balance at NTIC's joint venture in India.
-NTIC has made separate arrangements for payments on product that NTIC's joint venture in India has purchased from NTIC until the product is sold.
+Outstanding trade receivables from joint ventures as of August 31, 2012 decreased \$415,123 compared to August 31, 2011, primarily due to the timing of payments, which resulted in a decrease of outstanding balances from trade receivables from joint ventures as of August 31, 2012 of 105 days from an average of 143 days from balances outstanding from these customers compared to August 31, 2011.
+The average days outstanding of trade receivables from joint ventures of 105 days as of August 31, 2012 are expected given that the joint ventures have standard terms of net 90 days.